10 Ways to Prevent Galvanic Corrosion on Boats

 Galvanic corrosion happens for several reasons — if it is too much or not enough protective zinc or aluminum blocks in the boat, if the boat came in close contact with boats having electrical issues, or if the protective blocks are painted over.

-READ ALSO The 5 Best Boat Seat Pedestal Reviews - Our Top Picks
+READ ALSO The Best Boat Anchor

 Apart from the severe damages, boat owners are looking to shed thousands of dollars just to repair the boats damaged by galvanic corrosion.